 I've added location to the override order list and specified the new override with "location=TheLocation" and a value, but the value does not appear in the ENC output of the node, although both the class and the location appear correctly in the YAML.

-#5 Updated by David Schmitt about 6 years ago
+#5 Updated by David Schmitt over 6 years ago

 I've got a host that has a class added via a hostgroup.